 The only role that I would say you absolutely need to keep in-house is the project/team manager.
-A consultant can help manage an individual deployment, sure, but you need somebody who’s going to be in charge of your overall analytics strategy.
-The fact is, an outside consultant isn’t going to know when you are planning a site redesign, and isn’t going to be in every meeting that might be relevant for analytics.
+A consultant can help manage an individual deployment, sure, but you need somebody who’s going to oversee your overall analytics strategy.
+The fact is, an outside consultant isn’t going to know when you are planning a site redesign and isn’t going to be in every meeting that might be relevant for analytics.
 If you’re serious about analytics, you need somebody in-house to take charge.

 If you have a large organization with a lot of developers, I do find that it helps a lot to have one or two developers who are considered points of contact for analytics projects.
 These people should get at least a basic training in doing code validation and using the tool interface.
 This person can prove invaluable as a bridge between marketers and IT.

 Conversely, in my experience, there are some analytics roles that it probably makes sense to outsource to a consultant.
 These include the solution architect, web analytics developer and sometimes, the test strategist.

 Unless you have a huge organization, it’s unlikely you’re going to have enough work to hire a full-time solution architect or developer who knows all the ins and outs of your tools’ code base.
 Furthermore, in my experience, there are advantages to having people in these roles who have a broad experience across a lot of different sites and who are familiar with different ways that different organizations solve the same challenges.